govhackaustralia/govhack-tools/index.md

 #GovHack Toolkit
 Welcome to the GovHack toolkit.
 This page provides all the information you need to prepare hackfest entries.
-These tools can be used to make entries like: mobile apps, web apps, data visualisations/infographics.
+These tools can be used to make entries like mobile apps, web apps and data visualisations/infographics.

-This toolkit is open source, licenced cc-by and improvements are encouraged ...
+The text of this toolkit is open for reuse under a Creative Commons Attribution licence and improvements are encouraged via Git http://github.com/maxious/govhack-tools or via email patches to govhack@lambdacomplex.org

 # How to register and submit your entry
 ## Registering your team